Emeriego/alx-system_engineering-devops/README.md

-My first Shell script is here!
+This is a new directory